-Jeff Sessions Recuses Himself From Investigation Into Russia & The 2016 Election
+Jeff Sessions Recuses Himself From Investigation

 At a press conference held on Thursday afternoon, Attorney General Jeff Sessions recused himself from the 2016 election investigation due to his involvement in Trump's campaign beginning in February 2016.